jrblevin/markdown-mode/README.md

     end of the buffer.
 Similarly, selecting the line number will jump to the corresponding line.

+    <kbd>C-c C-c u</kbd> will check for unused references.
+This will
+    also open a small buffer if any are found, similar to undefined reference checking.
+The buffer for unused references will contain `X` buttons that remove unused references when selected.

     <kbd>C-c C-c n</kbd> renumbers any ordered lists in the buffer that are
     out of sequence.